-- Background apps – Ideally i don’t like to allow so many apps to keep running in the background as these consumes battery and creates distraction at work.
+- Background apps – Ideally, I don’t like to allow so many apps to keep running in the background as these consume battery and creates a distraction at work.
 Turning off Apps background activities can enhance battery life a lot.
 Be wise in selecting which one to Turn OFF and which not.

 Turn OFF WiFi Sense

-Open Settings and then “Network and Internet“.
-Navigate to WiFi tab and select your current wireless connection and click Manage WiFi settings.
-WiFi sense is a big threat to your privacy and must not be left ON.
+Open Settings and then “Network and Internet.”
+Navigate to the WiFi tab and select your current wireless connection and click Manage WiFi settings.
+WiFi sense is a significant threat to your privacy and must not be left ON.
 Read more about it here, why WiFi sense must be turned OFF.

 To turn OFF WiFi sense, just toggle OFF both settings i.e.